SamueleBorgonovo/ingsw2022-AM30/README.md

     > java -jar Eriantys.jar
     ```
 - The Application contains a guided configuration to setup a server or to start a client
-- When starting the server it gives both LAN ip and Wi-Fi ip
+- - When starting the server it gives LAN ip.
+If computers are connected via Wi-Fi, it's necessary to search for the ip in computer's settings

   ### CLI
 - To use the client with CLI the computer needs an UTF-8 shell